Frontier Airlines Logo

 Frontier Airlines Logo 1994-2001

-After the airline rebooted with a re-launch in the profile market, it left the old name but took on a new logo.
-This is understandable – its founders were a group of individuals who headed the previous structure of Aeroflot.
-The founders invited another specialist to create a personal identity to make the past and modern organizations somehow different from each other.
+After the airline relaunched in the profile market, it kept the old name but adopted a new logo.
+This is understandable; its founders were a group of individuals who headed Aeroflot’s previous structure.
+The founders invited another specialist to create a personal identity to make the past and modern organizations somehow different.
 Therefore, the author of this emblem is the designer Dan Cotton.
 He proposed a different concept based on a dark blue rectangle with white lettering inside.

 The title spans two lines.
-Above is the word “Frontier,” which is made in italics of uneven height.
-The “jumping” letters outwardly resemble the trail of an airplane, as it is painted in films and animated films.
-The font is semi-connected, grotesque, individual.
-To emphasize the originality of the air transport company, the author of the logo made similar the uppercase “F” and the lowercase “t,” beating them with straight, elongated lines.
-In the second line, he put the word “Airlines.”
-It is written in a classic wide-spacing serrated typeface.
+Above is the word “Frontier,” set in italics with uneven height.
+The “jumping” letters outwardly resemble the trail of an airplane, as seen in films and animated films.
+The font is semi-connected, grotesque, and individual.
+To emphasize the air transport company’s originality, the logo’s designer used uppercase “F” and lowercase “t,” connecting them with straight, elongated lines.
+In the second line, he wrote “Airlines.”
+It is written in a classic wide-spacing, serrated typeface.

 2001 – 2014